dukhniav/ai-cheatsheet/README.md

   - SARSA
   - Policy Gradient Methods

+# Supervised vs. Unsupervised vs. Reinforcement Learning
+The easiest way to distinguish a supervised learning and unsupervised learning is to see whether the data is labelled or not.

+**Supervised learning** learns a function to make prediction of a defined label based on the input data.
+It can be either classifying data into a category (classification problem) or forecasting an outcome (regression algorithms).

+**Unsupervised learning** reveals the underlying pattern in the dataset that are not explicitly presented, which can discover the similarity of data points (clustering algorithms) or uncover hidden relationships of variables (association rule algorithms) …

+**Reinforcement learning** is another type of machine learning, where the agents learn to take actions based on its interaction with the environment, with the aim to maximize rewards.
+It is most similar to the learning process of human, following a trial-and-error approach.

 # Linear Regression
 At its core, linear regression is a technique for finding the best-fit line through a set of data points.
 The line is defined by an equation of the form: $y=mx+b$, where:
 - $y$ is the output variable (also called the response variable)